jonjongames1997/Adam69Callouts/README.md

 None currently planned.

+# Planned Updates

+- Add own callout audio
+- Smashing Bugs
+- Add more locations to certain callouts for more variety and so much more (Undisclosed)

 # Incompatibility

 Adam69Callouts is INCOMPATIBLE with Callout Launcher.
 Using this pack with Callout Launcher will crash your LSPDFR.